-Turn on "water heater" breaker, which can be found on the electrical panel (12 Volt DC).
+Turn on electrical power switch, which can be found at the electrical panel.

-Turn switch (below panel) to ON position.
-If burner does not light on first try, the system will lockout, the LED light stays on.
+Turn switch to ON position.
+If burner does not light on first try, the system will lockout.
+The LED light stays on.
 Once the red light goes out this means the hot water heater has lit.
 If lock out occurs before main burner lights and red light appears, turn switch to OFF, wait 5 seconds then turn the switch to ON position.
 This will restart the ignition cycle.
 The first start-up of the heater may require several ignition cycles before all air is purged from the gas lines.

-5.8 BBQ
+5.10 BBQ

 - Open the lid of the BBQ prior to lighting, never light a BBQ with the lid closed, serious injury can result. - Your BBQ propane is connected to the APPLIANCE side.
-Turn valve on: located at bottom left of the BBQ on the wall. - You can light the BBQ using the BBQ lighter from your kitchen. - · Look for a hole on the right side of the BBQ. - Light the BBQ lighter while holding it to the burner.
+Turn valve on: located at bottom left of the BBQ on the wall. - You can light the BBQ using the BBQ lighter from your kitchen. - · Look for a hole on the right side of the BBQ - Light the BBQ lighter while holding it through the hole near the burner.
 Turn the knob to release propane. - The BBQ should ignite. - Do not use the BBQ while houseboat is in motion.